B-Mohammed2/canvas/README.md

 | 6      | Verify that straight line button works| draw a stright line| test Passed| N/A          |  |
 | 7        | Verify that eraser button works |erase the spot you clicking on| test Passed| N/A          |  |

+### problems and bugs
+1. Eraser: When I tried to set the eraser on drawing white line it faild as it was showing as white line after saving.Therefor, I used (globalCompositeOperation = "destination-out") from w3school website.
+2. ImagePointer: it is for saving the canvas as image with every mouse up. when the mouse coming out from the canvas was counted as a mouse up as well.
+Therefore I added if condition of (painting == true) for convert canvas to image function.

 ## screenshots

 ![](assets/image/doodle.png)